Home · FAQ

 Where does the data come from?

-From the public federal record: FMCSA's published datasets covering carrier registration, operating authority, insurance filings, roadside inspections, crashes, and safety ratings. fleetfax ingests these datasets into its own backend and refreshes them daily, which is also what makes the report fast.
+From the public federal record: FMCSA's published datasets covering carrier registration, operating authority, insurance filings, roadside inspections, crashes, and safety ratings.
+We pull them into our own backend and refresh them daily, which is why a report loads in seconds instead of making you wait on a government site.

 How fresh is the data?